Dillian Whyte still searching for the past as Anthony Joshua rematch edges closer

 The fight was poised in many ways, but Ryder, one of British boxing’s best veterans, was starting to do what he does best and Parker, who was unbeaten and in many ways untested, was struggling to cope.
 It was, still, an odd ending.

 Ryder is now a single deal away from a fight against the full WBO super-middleweight champion, Canelo Alvarez, who has until May to fight Ryder.
-Hey, stranger things have happened and Canelo does want to fight in the U.K. Nobody in British boxing deserves a fight like that more than Ryder.
+Hey, stranger things have happened and Canelo does want to fight in the UK.
+Nobody in British boxing deserves a fight like that more than Ryder.

 On Saturday night, Parker had the height, reach and youth, but Ryder got close, blocked Parker’s movement and just kept the pressure on.
 Parker was fast running out of ideas and then he injured his hand.
 The fight was moving in Ryder’s direction; he was doing exactly what Ryder does so well and has always done so well.
 It was only a shock, it seems, to Parker.